MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 updateObstacles()
 ```

-Run the project and you should see the obstacle scroll past, sadly our bunny quickly runs out of carrots...
+Run the game...
+You should see the first obstacle scroll past, sadly the conveyor only has one obstacle, let's make it a bit more challenging.
-Our next task will be to continue spawning obstacles endlessly!

 #Spawning endless randomized obstacles

+The next task will be to continuously spawn obstacles till the end of time.

-You will now implement a mechanism that adds new obstacles on a timer basis, feel free to play around with
+Next you will implement a mechanic that spawns a new obstacles on a time schedule basis.
+Feel free to play around with
-the timer and really challenge our bunny.
+the timer and really challenge the player.

 > [action]
-> Add these lines to the end of your *updateObstacles* method:
+> Add this code to the end of your *updateObstacles* method:
 >
 ```
 /* Time to add a new obstacle? */